Basic Concept of HashMap

 , and remove

-, which uses a binary tree structure, these methods would have a complexity of .
+, which uses a binary tree structure, these methods have a complexity of .

-Why am I emphasizing this?
+Why do I emphasize this?
 Mainly for readers using non-Java languages.

-Other programming languages might not have such clear interface definitions as Java, which can easily lead readers to confuse hash tables with key-value maps.
-Hearing about key-value operations, one might incorrectly assume that their complexity is always .
-This is incorrect; it depends on how the underlying data structure implements the key-value operations.
+Other programming languages may not have such clear interface definitions as Java, making it easy for readers to confuse hash tables with key-value pairs in Maps.
+They might assume that key-value operations must have a complexity of , which is incorrect.
+It depends on how the underlying data structure implements key-value operations.

-In this section, I will guide you through implementing a hash table, exploring why hash tables can achieve complexity for operations like addition, deletion, and lookup, and discussing two methods for resolving hash collisions.
+In this section, I will guide you in implementing a hash table and discuss why hash tables can achieve complexity for insertions, deletions, searches, and updates, as well as the two methods for resolving hash collisions.

 Basic Principles of Hash Tables